Perspective | We can’t let go of the Al Franken question. There’s good reason for that.

-Thanks to a 12,000-word New Yorker article this week, we now have new vehicle to think about Al Franken, perhaps more deeply than anyone ever thought about Al Franken.
+Thanks to a 12,000-word New Yorker article this week, we now have a new vehicle to think about Al Franken, perhaps more deeply than anyone ever thought about Al Franken.

 The “Saturday Night Live” star-turned-U.S. senator resigned in 2017 after eight women accused him of inappropriately touching or kissing them at various points in his career.
-But according to the article, written by the renowned political-investigative reporter Jane Mayer, his resignation was a railroading.
+But according to the article, written by the renowned political investigative reporter Jane Mayer, his resignation was a railroading.
 Facts about the initial accusation were misrepresented, she writes.
 She quotes sources who see Franken as a “cautionary tale,” a blundering but decent man whose propensity for “social kissing” swept him up along with genuine villains.

 It’s worth reading.
 For one reason, it’s fascinating to watch a skilled investigative journalist comb through the shrapnel of a story that nearly everyone else abandoned after it exploded.
 For another, it’s fascinating to watch a skilled journalist dig into some assertions so thoroughly — Mayer carefully dismantles Leeann Tweeden’s claim that Franken had written a USO tour’s raunchy skit just so he could kiss her, for example — but breeze past others.

-For example: If someone is just a “physical person,” as Franken said he is, why does that physicality so often manifest only around young women?
+For example: If someone is just a “physical person,” as Franken said he is, why does that physicality so often manifest only around women?
 Why do so many overly friendly elected officials seem to know not to “socially kiss” other men?

-For many observers, Al Franken is the razor’s-edge of this whole conversation about harassment, punishment and redemption.
+For many observers, Al Franken is the razor’s edge of this whole conversation about harassment, punishment and redemption.
 If we can determine the appropriate response to someone whose actions were not criminal but merely gross, then we’ll have a template for going forward.
 If we can figure out how to think about Al Franken, we can figure out how to think about anybody.

 Somehow, the matter of Al Franken’s resignation has become the Zapruder film of the modern era.
 Just tell us the right answer so we can all get off this grassy knoll.